laiifuu/My-Portfolio/README.md

 ### Deployment

-Extract the project folder from the downloaded ZIP file, then open the index.html file with
+Extract the project folder from the downloaded ZIP file, then open it, you will find a file named index.html, open it with your browser.

 ## Authors